-In this section, we provide one application of our misreporting indices, predicting the import under-reporting index with tariff and VAT rates in our panel dataset.
-We choose to examine the under-reporting of imports because it remains the main focus of the existing literature on trade misreporting (for example, see Javorcik and Narciso, 2008, Mishra et al., 2008, or Ferrantino et al. (2012)).
-Intuitively, an economic agent may try to curb their import costs by avoiding (or at least minimizing) tariff payments - a value that is usually based on the import value.
-In other words, everything else equal, we would expect import values to be more under-reported when tariff rates are high.
-Of course, a range of other factors may play an independent role and we will shortly discuss the list of control variables we consider.
+In this section, we provide one application of our misreporting indices, predicting the import under-reporting index (IUI) with tariff and VAT rates in our panel dataset.
+We choose to examine the under-reporting of imports because it remains the main focus of the existing literature on trade misreporting (e.g., see Javorcik and Narciso, 2008, Mishra et al., 2008, and Ferrantino et al. (2012)).
+Intuitively, an economic agent may try to curb their import costs by avoiding or at least minimising tariff payments - payments that are usually based on the import value.
+Everything else equal, we would expect import values to be more under-reported when tariff rates are high.
+Of course, a range of other factors may play an independent role, and we will shortly discuss how we try to control for such potentially confounding factors.

-Indeed, the existing literature finds empirical evidence of systematic under-reporting of imports motivated by burdensome tariffs.
-Bhagwati (1964) reports strong evidence of understated imports at the Turkish end, which is systematically correlated with tariffs and import controls; Fisman and Wei (2004) find Chinese imports from Hong Kong to be to be under-reported; Mishra et al. (2008) identify similar dynamics for Indian imports from its major trading partners; Ferrantino et al. (2012) suggest the same when it comes to trade between the US and China, as US importers are likely trying to avoid paying import tariffs.
-(As discussed before, these studies focus on either reported trade between a pair of bilateral trading partners or reported trade between a particular country of interest and its major trading partners.)
+The existing literature finds empirical evidence of systematic under-reporting of imports motivated by burdensome tariffs.
+Bhagwati (1964) reports strong evidence of understated imports in Turkey, which are systematically correlated with tariffs and import controls; Fisman and Wei (2004) find Chinese imports from Hong Kong to be under-reported; Mishra et al. (2008) identify similar dynamics for Indian imports from its major trading partners; Ferrantino et al. (2012) suggest the same when it comes to

+US imports from China.
+As discussed before, these studies focus on reported trade either between a pair of bilateral trading partners or between a particular country of interest and its major trading partners.

-Our objective here is twofold.
-First, we want to examine whether our import underreporting index is also supported by the economic intuition of import under-reporting, as evidenced by previous literature.
-Second, we want to evaluate whether import under-reporting motivated by tariff evasion could be a global phenomenon or whether this phenomenon remains unique to some selected bilateral trade relationships.
-In addition to the potential role of tariff rates, we also investigate whether VAT rates, which are calculated and payable according to the reported import value, are positively correlated with the import under-reporting index.
+Our objective here is to examine whether our import under-reporting index produces similar conclusions as these country-specific studies.
+In general, the corresponding results should indicate whether import under-reporting motivated by tariff evasion is indeed a global phenomenon or these conclusions only pertain to these specific countries.
+In addition to tariff rates, we also investigate whether VAT rates, which are calculated and payable according to the reported import value, are positively correlated with the import under-reporting index.